manassaloi/manassaloi.github.io/_posts/2020-03-12-coronathread.markdown

 ---

 I shared a list of items from my to-read bookmarks folder on Twitter recently.
-If you are looking for things to read/watch during the next few weeks (while you are working from home hopefully), you will find it useful
+If you are looking for things to read/watch during the next few weeks (while you are working from home hopefully), you might find it useful

 Copy pasting the thread here with minor edits